odan/slim4-skeleton/docs/action.md

 ## Responder

 According to [ADR](https://github.com/pmjones/adr) there should be a **responder** for each action.
-In most cases a generic reponder (see [Responder.php](https://github.com/odan/slim4-skeleton/blob/master/src/Responder/Responder.php)) is good enough.
+In most cases a generic responder (see [Responder.php](https://github.com/odan/slim4-skeleton/blob/master/src/Responder/Responder.php)) is good enough.
 Of course, you can add special responder classes and move the complete presentation logic there.
 An extra responder class would make sense when [building an transformation layer](https://fractal.thephpleague.com/) for complex (json or xml) data output.
-This helps to seperate the presentation logic from the domain logic.
+This helps to separate the presentation logic from the domain logic.

 ## Request and Response